STEP - SUMMER Transition and Empowerment Program

 The combination of workplace readiness activities, internship experience, and blindness skills--along with fun-filled activities such as cookouts, swimming, community service projects, mall excursions, and various other outings--will cultivate and strengthen self-confidence and independence in blind teens and better equip them for life now and after high school.

-The combination of work experience and blindness-related skills--along with fun-filled activities such as cookouts, swimming, mall excursions, and various other outings--will foster self-confidence and independence in blind teens.
-During the week of July 10 through July 16, students will attend the national convention of the National Federation of the Blind in Orlando, Florida.
-This exciting conference will allow them to meet thousands of competent blind people from across the country.
-The students will also have the chance to participate in a wide variety of informative seminars and youth-oriented social and other activities.
-At the close of the program, parents will be REQUIRED to attend a Parents’ Weekend which will enable them to discover how much their children have learned throughout the summer.
-The STEP program is designed to provide invaluable work experience, friendships, opportunities for personal growth, and cherished memories.
+From July 7-12, students will attend the national convention of the National Federation of the Blind in Las Vegas, Nevada.
+This exciting conference will allow them to meet thousands of competent blind people from across the country including educators and career mentors.
+The students will also have the chance to participate in a wide variety of informative seminars and youth-oriented social and life skills activities.

 Due to limited space, we cannot guarantee that every applicant will be granted enrollment, and applicants must have an open case with their state’s vocational rehabilitation agency or other funding entity to cover program costs.